Manuals

 Step 5 | Route Mixes to a Headphone Amp

 In Dante Controller navigate to the Routing screen.
-In the first example we route the first 3D in-ear mix of KLANG:vokal to all four outputs of KLANG:quelle.
-Expand the KLANG:fabrik channels in the top view (Dante Transmitters, click on the + sign).
-Expand the channels of KLANG:quelle on the right view (Dante Receivers).
+In the first example, we route the first 3D in-ear mix of KLANG:vokal to all four outputs of KLANG:quelle.
+We then expand the KLANG:fabrik channels in the top view (Dante Transmitters, click on the + sign) as well as expand the channels of KLANG:quelle on the right view (Dante Receivers).
 KLANG:quelle’s output 1 left: Out 1 – L (1) will receive KLANG:fabrik’s Out 1 – L (1) and KLANG:quelle’s right: Out 1 – R (2) will receive KLANG:fabrik’s Out 1 – R (2).

 Step 6 | Check Meters

 It is always good to quickly check for the status of the devices and the routing at this point, before proceeding to configuring mix settings in the KLANG processor.
-Click on the Clock Status Monitor indicator (green square in the lower right corner in the screen shot).
+Click on the Clock Status Monitor indicator (see the green square in the lower right corner in our screen shot below).
 A history of the last messages and warnings is shown.
 Click on clear.

 Furthermore, by double-clicking on the Dante devices, the Receive and Transmit tab indicate whether audio is send or received on a particular channel.
 We recommend to check (in this example) if the Dante Virtual Soundcard is transmitting and the KLANG:fabrik is receiving audio.
-In some cases it is indicated that audio is transmitted, the clock status indicator is green but there is no indication that audio is received although the routing is correct.
-If this is the case, we recommend that you check your network switch and check if a device is set on mute.
+In some cases, the screen view indicates that audio is transmitted and the clock status indicator is green, but there is no sign that audio is received although the routing is correct.
+If this is the case, we recommend that you check your network switch and see if a device is set on mute.

 Step 7 | Routing in KLANG Processor